bokkoman/IntuneAutoPilot/README.md

 Boot installer.
 Windows should install and run the script to upload the device to AutoPilot.

+If device is already registered into Intune with a grouptag, the script will prompt you and you can choose a different one. (you can edit this section in the powershell script.)

 You will be presented with the AutoPilot enrollment screen when finished.